mistasp0ck/google-mapit/readme.md

 - Default location autofill doesn't work on an unsecure site

 Changelog
 ---------

+- 1.3.0: Added multiple features and cleaned up conditional states
+ - Updated main map style
+ - fixed issues with the search and sidebar states to ensure proper functionality.
+ - fixed naming discrepencies for all plugin settings adding the prefix `gmi_` to all options.
+ - resolved some PHP notices and warnings
+ - upgraded `jquery.storelocator` to v3.1.5

 - 1.2.0: Added multiple features
  - zoom, ids, max_zoom, bounds_padding, expanded height